 The teaching of design and technology offers opportunities to support the social development of our pupils through the way we expect them to work with each other in lessons.
-Our Non-Statutory Reviewed: October 2020 Next review due: Spring 2022 classrooms allow children to work together, giving them the chance to discuss their ideas and feelings about their own work and the work of others.
+Our classrooms allow children to work together, giving them the chance to discuss their ideas and feelings about their own work and the work of others.
 Through their collaborative and co-operative work, the children develop respect for the abilities of other children and a better understanding of themselves.

-6. Strategies for Teaching/Inclusion Planning at all levels aims to deliver a broad and balanced curriculum to all children, irrespective of their ability or gender.
+Strategies for Teaching/Inclusion

+Planning at all levels aims to deliver a broad and balanced curriculum to all children, irrespective of their ability or gender.
 Pupils are grouped in mixed ability and gender groups for all activities.
 Lessons are differentiated appropriately.
 Teaching assistants, when available, work as directed by the teacher.
 Gifted and Talented children are given opportunities and encouraged to work on more complex issues.

-7. Assessment and Recording Assessment in Design and Technology is ongoing, in accordance with the specific unit being taught at any given time.
+Assessment and Recording

+Assessment in Design and Technology is ongoing, in accordance with the specific unit being taught at any given time.
 Pupils are directed to work towards set objectives.
 Teachers observe, monitor and question children during lessons as part of their daily practice.
 On completion of a particular unit, work is marked according to the school marking policy.
 At the end of a unit teacher assessment is used to record an attainment against three stages of development - working towards, at age related expectations and working at greater depth.
 These levels are recorded by individual teachers on the D&T assessment sheets.

 The D&T subject leader monitors levels of attainment throughout each unit stage and keeps a portfolio of samples of pupil work.
 There is also opportunity for subject leaders to observe the teaching of D&T throughout the different key stages.

+Resources

-8. Resources A variety of resources are available to teach the practical elements of Design and Technology.
+A variety of resources are available to teach the practical elements of Design and Technology.
 These are kept in a central store and are reviewed and updated by the subject leader.
+As a result of the new resource's and dedicated workspace children now can experience D&T in a hands-on approach which reinforces their love for the subject in a memorable way.

-9. Health and Safety/Safe Practice The general teaching standards for Health and Safety apply across all areas of Design and Technology.
+Health and Safety/Safe Practice

+The general teaching standards for Health and Safety apply across all areas of Design and Technology.
 This is in line with overall school policy.
-Children are made aware of the risks of certain equipment and activities and are actively encouraged to promote safe practice Non-Statutory Reviewed: October 2020 Next review due: Spring 2022 across their work in this subject.
+Children are made aware of the risks of certain equipment and activities and are actively encouraged to promote safe practice across their work in this subject.
 We also teach children to follow proper procedures for food safety and hygiene.

-10. Monitoring and Review The Design and Technology subject leader is responsible for monitoring the standard of the pupil's work and the quality of lesson planning.
+Monitoring and Review

+The Design and Technology subject leader is responsible for monitoring the standard of the pupil's work and the quality of lesson planning.
 The onus is also on the subject leader to keep informed about current and future developments in the subject.
 The subject leader provides the Governors with a biannual report which evaluates the strengths and weaknesses of the subject and indicates areas for further development.
 The subject leader has allocated time for monitoring children's work and observing teaching across the school.
-Team members PC, MB, ME and VK.